ait-testbed/attackmate/README.md

 *Please note that AttackMate could easily executed in a dangerous way.
 For example by parsing the RESULT_STDOUT of a malicious server.
 The server response could lead to a command injection.
-Keep this in mind!
+Keep that in mind!

 ## License